MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/QuickBooksOnline.md

    ![Sign in to your account](media/quickbooks-online/qb-signin.png)

-4. In the following dialog enter your QuickBooks credentials.
+4. In the following dialog, enter your QuickBooks credentials.
 You may be required to provide 2FA (two factor authentication code) as well.

    ![Enter your credentials](media/quickbooks-online/qb-intuit-signin.png)

-5. In the following dialog select a company and then select **Next**.
+5. In the following dialog, select a company and then select **Next**.

    ![Select a company](media/quickbooks-online/qb-select-company.png)

-6. Once you have successfully signed in, select **Connect**.
+6. Once you've successfully signed in, select **Connect**.

    ![Connect to QuickBooks Online](media/quickbooks-online/qb-connect.png)